joeyjurjens/django-es-facets/README.md

 This is a custom form field that allows users to input the min and max price, the form field will then later be processed and do a range filter query based on the users input.

 ### Facated Search & views
 `python-elasticsearch-dsl` comes with an abstraction class named [FacetedSearch](https://elasticsearch-dsl.readthedocs.io/en/latest/faceted_search.html).
-It makes faceted search a lot easier.
-This package comes with a subclass named `DynamicFacetedSearch`, which as the name implies, adds some dynamic capabilities.
+It makes faceted search a lot easier. `django-es-kit` comes with a subclass named `DynamicFacetedSearch`, which as the name implies, adds some dynamic capabilities.
 If you want to know how the `FacetedSearch` works in depth, I'd suggest reading the docs.

 In order to create a faceted search page, you must create your own faceted search class, but you **MUST** subclass `DynamicFacetedSearch` and not `FacetedSearch` from `python-elasticsearch-dsl`